JeremyIV/action-editor-search/README.md

 # Action Editor Search

 During the TMLR submission process, authors must suggest at least three action editors to handle their paper.
 This script helps authors find relevant AEs.
-Using the Semantic Scholar API, it performs a breadth-first search (BFS) through the citation graph, starting from the citations within a provided `.bib` file, identifying papers authored by the journal's action editors.
+Starting from the papers in your .bib file, it will use the Semantic Scholar API to perform a breadth-first search through the citation graph, identifying papers authored by the journal's action editors.

 ## Getting Started